vijayarun00100/Sehyogini/README.md

 Tune in to our inspiring podcast series featuring stories of resilience, empowerment, and success from single mothers around the globe.
 Get motivated and uplifted as you listen to real-life experiences and valuable insights.

 ### 4. Multilingual Text Classification 🌐
 We leverage advanced technology for multilingual text classification, allowing us to analyze and categorize text data in multiple languages.
-This feature enhances communication and accessibility for our diverse community of users.
+This feature enhances security,moderation and accessibility for our users.

 ### 5. Sentiment Detection from Voice 🔊
 Using state-of-the-art sentiment detection algorithms, we can analyze the emotional tone and sentiment conveyed through voice recordings.
 This innovative feature helps us better understand and support our community members' emotional needs.